AITosee/Tosee-Docs-en/docs/Sentry2/Hardware/index.rst

 .. image:: images/sentry2_ui_3_pages_en.png

-In the running page, you can click the joystick to the right to enter the UI setting page, which consists of three pages: vision setting, camera setting, and hardware setting
+In the running page, you can right click the joystick to enter the UI setting page.
+There are 3 pages: vision setting, camera setting, and hardware setting

-If you turn the joystick to the left, you will exit the page one by one until you return to the running page
+If you click the joystick to the left, you will exit the current page one by one until you return to the running page

-    **Vision Setting**: Enable or Disable visions and configurations
+    **Vision Setting**: Enable or Disable visions and parameters setting

-    **Camera Setting**: You can setting the camera zoom, white balance, saturation and other camera settings
+    **Camera Setting**: You can set the camera zoom, white balance, saturation or other camera settings

-    **Hardware Setting**: Used to configure the communication mode, baudrate, device address, light color, language and other parameters to adapt to different usage modes
+    **Hardware Setting**: Set the output mode, uart baudrate, device address, light color, language and other hardware configurations

 Hardware Setting
 ************************

-Joystick Function Definition
+Joystick Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ================    ============================        ================
-Current Mode         Operation                            Function
+Current Page         Operation                           Brief
 ================    ============================        ================
-Running              Up Click                            Switch Last Vision Running              Down Click                          Switch Next Vision Running              Left Click                          Snapshot(When SD is insert) Running              Right Click                         Enter setting mode Running              Vertical Click                      Save model data(for special visions) Running              Upward Long Press                   Zoom In Running              Downward Long Press                 Zoom Out Running              Leftward Long Press                 On/Off LCD Running              Vertical Long Press                 Delete all model data(for special visions) ...
+Running              Up Click                            Switch the last vision Running              Down Click                          Switch the next vision Running              Left Click                          Snapshot(When SD card is inserted) Running              Right Click                         Enter setting page Running              Vertical Click                      Training models (for special visions) Running              Upward Long Press                   Camera zoom in Running              Downward Long Press                 Camera zoom out Running              Leftward Long Press                 Turn On/Off LCD Screen Running              Vertical Long Press                 Delete all models (for special visions) ...
-Setting              Up Click                            Switch previous menu or button Setting              Down Click                          Switch next menu or button Setting              Left Click                          Switch previous setting page / back to running page Setting              Right Click                         Switch next setting page Setting              Vertical Click                      Enter to setting ...
+Setting              Up Click                            Switch the previous menu or button Setting              Down Click                          Switch the next menu or button Setting              Left Click                          Switch the previous setting page / back to running page Setting              Right Click                         Switch the next setting page Setting              Vertical Click                      Select ...
-Startup              Upward Press 10 seconds             Restore the default setting Startup              Vertical Click                      K210 firmware upgrading mode Startup              Downward Long Press                 ESP8285 firmware upgrading mode
+Startup              Upward Press > 10 seconds             Restore the hardware default setting Startup              Vertical Click                      Enter K210 firmware upgrading mode Startup              Downward Long Press                 Enter ESP8285 firmware upgrading mode
 ================    ============================        ================

-*NOTE: Click is short press, Long Press must be hold the button for a long time for at least 2 seconds before release*
+*NOTE: Click is short press, Long Press must be hold the button at least 2 seconds before release*

-Communication Setting
+Output Setting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Some output configurations can be set if you want use a controller to communicate to Sentry2.

 .. image:: images/sentry2_set_output_mode_en.png

-1. On the running page, click the joystick three times to the right to enter the hardware setting page
+1. On the running page, right click the joystick 3 times to enter the hardware setting page

-2. On the "Output" option, press the joystick to enter the settings
+2. On the "Output" option, vertical click the joystick to enter the settings

 3. Select "UART" or "I2C" mode.
-Generally, if the controller cannot support high baudrate for UART mode, the I2C mode will be faster, which is conducive to improving the frame rate of image processing
+Generally, I2C mode is faster which is conducive to improving the frame rate of image processing if your controller cannot support high baudrate UART mode.

-4. Choose the "Standard Protocol" or "Simple Protocol" in UART mode.
+4. Choose the "Standard Protocol" or "Simple Protocol" for UART mode.
+Generally, select "Standard Protocol" if you want use the driver library.
-   The standard protocol needs to be developed with the register and driver library, while the simple protocol only needs to send characters through the serial port

 5. Click ”YES“ and return

-6. Toggle the joystick down to switch to the "Address" menu
+6. Select the "Address" option from the left menus

-7. Check the device address, which should be consistent with your program code, press the joystick to enter the setting, the address can be set to "0x60 ~ 0x63", click "YES" and return
+7. Set the Sentry2 hardware address, "0x60 ~ 0x63", click "YES" and return.
+Default is: 0x60

-8. Enter the "UART" menu if you select UART mode
+8. Enter the "UART" setting page if you select the UART mode

-9. Move the slider left or right to set the uart baudrate.
-The baud rate of "9600, 19200, 38400, 57600, 115200, 921600, 1152000, 2000000" is supported.
+9. Move the slider left or right to set the uart baudrate: "9600, 19200, 38400, 57600, 115200, 921600, 1152000, 2000000"
+    The higher baudrate can take shorter time for data transfer which can improve the image frame rate.
-    The higher baud rate will be conducive to the improvement of the frame rate of image recognition.
-You need to check the max supported baudrate of your controller.
-When the communication is abnormal, you can reduce the baudrate
+    You need to check the max baudrate of your controller can be supported.
+    When the communication is abnormal, you should reduce the baudrate

-10. Click the joystick three times to the left to return the running page
+10. Left click the joystick 3 times to return to the running page

 USB Setting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Sentry2 can be communication with the computer via the onboard USB port.
+Sentry2 can be communication with the computer by a USB-C cable.
 Its baudrate can be set separately.
-The data communication is based on "Standard protocol" or "Simple Protocol".
+USB mode is based on "Standard protocol" or "Simple Protocol" too.

 .. image:: images/sentry2_set_usb_en.png

 **Baudrate**：Support “9600、19200、38400、57600、115200、921600、1152000、2000000” baudrate.
 USB can be disabled if the slider is on the left

-**to UART**：Enable or Disable the data transparent transmission between USB and UART
+**to UART**：Enable or Disable the data transmission between USB and UART

-*Tip: If the sent data belongs to the instructions in the Protocol Format, the corresponding instructions will be executed instead of being forwarded through *
+*Tip: If the sent data match to the instructions of the Protocol, the instructions will be executed instead of through output*

 Display Setting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is necessary to mark the recognition results when Sentry2 is running.
-There are 3 marks: recognition Box, coordinates X-Y and information
+The detection results can be marked when the vision is running.
+There are 3 marks: detection Box, coordinates X-Y and informations

 .. image:: images/sentry2_set_display_en.png

-**Box**: A rectangular box showing the contour range of the measured object, whose size is the width and height of the object, and the position is determined by the center coordinate of the object
+**Box**: A rectangular box showing the detected objects

-**X-Y**: Draw the horizontal and vertical coordinate lines of the measured object, and display their values, X: horizontal position, Y: vertical position, W: object width, H: object height
+**X-Y**: Draw the horizontal and vertical coordinate lines for the detected object, and displays, X: horizontal position, Y: vertical position, W: object width, H: object height

 **Info**: Displays information about the object, such as its classification label and name

-*Tip: When carrying out multi-result detection, drawing too many marks may reduce the frame rate of image detection, you can properly turn off some marks *
+*Tip: When carrying out multi-result detection, drawing too many marks may reduce the frame rate, you can properly turn off some marks *

 *Tip: Some vision do not have all the drawing elements, such as "Line detection" does not draw coordinate lines *

-*Tip: If nothing result is displayed on the screen, it may be that the display function is all turned off, and you need to turn on the relevant function *

 LED Setting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The LED in front of the sensor can indicate the detection result.
-For each frame of image detected, the light will flash once, and the color and brightness of the light can be customized
+There 2 LEDs in front of the hardware can indicate the detection status.
+The led color will be changed due to the detection results for each frame

 .. image:: images/sentry2_set_led_en.png

-User can set the LED color when the object is "detected" or "undetected" respectively.
-Each time the joystick is pressed, one color will be changed.
-The switching sequence is as follows:
+User can set the LED color for "detected" state or "undetected" state respectively.
+Click the joystick to change the color by the follows sequence:

 .. image:: images/sentry2_led_color_list_en.png

-Black color means LED are turned off
+Black color means the LED is turned off

-When the "Detected" and "Undetected" colors are the same, the LED light will remain on and will no longer flicker
+When the "Detected" and "Undetected" colors are the same, the LEDs will keep lighting

-The "Brightness" range is 0 to 15, where 0 is to turn off the light and 15 is the brightest.
+The "Brightness" range from 0 to 15, where 0 means turn off the light and 15 is the brightest.
-If it is used as a general indicator only, the brightness can be set to 1 or 2
+Generally, set the brightness to 1 or 2

 * Turn Off the LED
-    In some cases, the light may cause interference to the image recognition (such as Color or Blob vision), at this time, the light needs to be turned off.
+    In some cases, led should be turn off, otherwise, its lighting may cause interference to the image recognition (such as Color or Blob vision).
 There are two ways to turn off the LED:

     1. Set "Detected" and "Undetected" to black